jouir/pgterminate/README.md

 When exclude users list or regex is set and no include option is set, `pgterminate` will terminate all sessions except excluded users.

+# Listeners

+LISTEN queries are asynchronous.
+Sessions are set to "idle" state even if they are waiting for messages to be sent to the queue. `pgterminate` can exclude sessions in that state by looking at the last known query starting with "LISTEN", with the `exclude-listeners` parameter.

 # License
 `pgterminate` is released under [The Unlicense](LICENSE) license.
 Code is under public domain.